 Your running costs.
 Each year, you can be certain that some of the costs associated with running your business will increase.
 Increased travel and fuel costs, insurance fees, and higher taxation can all steadily erode your margins.
 It’s only fair to pass some of these increases onto your customers.
 Having some specific examples of where your own costs have increased can help you to justify higher rates.

 Demand for your services.
-If your skills and expertise are in demand, it often means you can charge higher consulting fees.
+If your skills and expertise are in demand, you can often charge higher consulting fees.
 If you have new clients who are prepared to pay higher rates, it’s not unreasonable to expect existing customers to pay a little more too.
 Obviously, you need to approach this sensitively, but no reasonable customer will expect you to work for them for a low rate when you could service an alternative customer for significantly more.

 Consistent service levels.
 If you are able to prove that you consistently exceed the demands of your service level agreements and provide a highly reliable service, this can act as excellent justification for a rate increase.
 Customers are generally happy to pay well for excellent service—so if your relationship is good, a small increase is unlikely to offend.

 How often do you increase your IT consulting fees?
-Share your strategies in the Comments box below.
+Share your strategies in the comments box below.

 Topics:- Computer Consulting Business